jojje/PageCollect/README.md

 **Signature**: `function(element, context)`
 **Arguments**:

-* `element`
+* `document`
     The function will be handed a DOM element containing the page elements.
 Regard this element as the page root node (e.g. document or something similar during background / ajax fetching and collation).

 * `context`
-    Also provided is a function global object called 'context'.
-The purpose of this object is to allow sharing of state between the extractor invocations.
+    Holds state between the extractor invocations.
 Each time an extractor is invoked, it will be handed the same object, making it a convenient place to temporarily store information during the data extraction.

-    Worth noting is that each time a new page gets processed, the context object's `url` attribute gets set to the URL of the page being processed, which might be handy information to have in certain circumstances.
+    Each time a new page gets processed, the context's `url` attribute gets set to the URL of the page being processed, which might be handy information to have in certain circumstances.

+    A couple of helper functions are defined on the context object:

+	- `url` the current url being processed
+	- `abs` a function that takes a string and makes an absolute URL out of it.
+Given the current url being processed is `http://example.com/foo`, calling `context.abs('bar')` will yield the result `http://example.com/foo/bar`.
+	- `$` short hand for document.querySelectorAll, but with the css selection result converted into a proper array, so that array operations can be used to process the mached elements.